-- "Install USS files in an Application Performance Analyzer directory on your system" - 2.
-"Provide APF authorization for the Application Performance Analyzer USS files" on page 84 - 3.
-"Assign USS permissions to the Application Performance Analyzer started task" on page 84 - 4.
-"Set up Security Access Rules" on page 84 - 5.
-"Update the started task configuration settings" on page 85 - 6.
-Enable Java attach API (for a dynamically loaded JVMTI agent) or Specify a preloaded JVMTI agent
+- 1. "Install USS files in an Application Performance Analyzer directory on your system" on page 75 - 2.
+"Provide APF authorization for the Application Performance Analyzer USS files" on page 75 - 3.
+"Specify a JVMTI agent" on page 75

 Application Performance Analyzer can be configured to support either 31-bit or 64-bit Java in the started task.
 Regardless of how it is configured, Application Performance Analyzer can sample both 31-bit Java applications and 64-bit Java applications, with the appropriate Java PTFs installed on your system.